 How to Cancel Your Appointment

-To cancel your appointment, please call 616-784-6300.
+To cancel your appointment, please call or text 616-784-6300.
 If you do not reach the receptionist, you may leave a detailed message on our voice mail.
 If you would like to reschedule your appointment, please leave your name and phone number.
 We will return your call promptly.

 Late Cancellations: A cancellation is considered to be late when the appointment is cancelled without a 24-hour advance notice.

 No Show Policy: A “no-show”, is a patient who misses an appointment without cancelling it.
 A failure to be present at the time of a scheduled appointment will be recorded in the patient’s chart as a “no-show”.
 This includes arriving 15 minutes after your scheduled appointment.

 The first time there is a “no-show” or late cancellation, there will be no charge to the patient.
 A 2nd occurrence will result in a fee of $100, which our doctors will generously match and donate to Helen Devos Children’s Hospital in your honor.
 This fee must be paid before the appointment will be rescheduled.
 It there is a 3rd occurrence, the patient may be discharged from the practice.